Your Blog for Stormwater Resources

-Most people aren’t aware of why stormwater is important to cities, how it affects neighborhoods, or the benefits of upgrading to stormwater best management practices.
+Most people aren’t aware of why stormwater resources are important to cities, how it affects neighborhoods, or the benefits of upgrading to stormwater best management practices.
 We want to change that.

 That’s why we created The Runoff.
-We’re hoping to make this a stormwater blog you’ll actually read.
+We’re hoping to make this a stormwater blog full of stormwater resources that you’ll read.

 Here you’ll learn how stormwater fits into your everyday experience and what it can do for you.
 Click around to explore information and stories from experts, professionals, and real people.